Fearless Fire Company

 Section 10.
 The President of the Board of Governors may call a special meeting of the Board whenever necessary.

 Section 11.
-The Board of Governors may spend up to Three Thousand and Five Hundred Dollars $5,000.00 before approval by the general membership is necessary.
+The Board of Governors may spend up to Five Thousand Dollars $5,000.00 before approval by the general membership is necessary.
 Emergency repairs are excluded from this requirement.

 Section 12.
 The Board of Governors shall be the investigating Committee for applicant for Active Membership.